ColinGilbert/gentoomuch/config/user.removes/README.md

-This is where you defined named sets of files and directories you wish to remove from the final stage.
+This is where you define named sets of files and directories you wish to remove from the final stage.
+These are completely optional.